Field intelligence and election operations software for campaigns, observer missions, and party HQ teams.

 Blind spots are usually workflow failures

 Suppose an observer reports tension, delayed opening, or disputed counting at a polling station.
-That context matters later when the station’s form arrives.
+That context matters later when the station's form arrives for tally review.

 A connected system should allow the review team to see: